sparkflows/sparkflows-docs/docs/user-guide/git-integration/index.rst

 Git Integration
 =================

-Fire Insights supprots Git integration.
+Fire Insights supports Git integration.
 Link Projects or workflows in the Git repository with Fire Insights.

 .. panels::